MY SITE

 Recorded Trainings

-Seminal Theories Part 1 (Recorded Training) 3 Hours Non-Contact in Seminal Theories
+Seminal Theories Part 1 (Recorded Training) 3 Hours in Seminal Theories

 Determining a theoretical orientation for your framework of play therapy can be challenging.
 While there are several options approved to work within by the Association for Play Therapy, finding the right fit may be harder than you think.
 Join us in exploring the foundational concepts of the following seminal theories to help determine your theoretical orientation; Developmental, Object-Relations, Theraplay, Filial, and Child-Centered.